Berdox/NorthstarDocs/docs/Modding/mapping/MRVN-Radiant/textures.md

 The **VMT method** is quicker and easier to set up, making it ideal for testing or simple projects.
 However, it offers limited control over how textures appear in-game, and the visual quality may be lower.

+The **RPAK method** requires more setup, as it involves using [RePak](../../repak/map.md) and creating a JSON file to compile your textures into an `.rpak` file.
+While this method is more complex, it provides greater control over texture behavior and appearance.

 ---

 ## Common Problems